ftudisco/siam-anpf/docs/centrality.md

 where $\omega_k:E_k\to \mathbb R_{>0}$ is a positive weight function for the edges of the $k$-th layer and $i\to j$ means that there is an edge from node $i$ to node $j$, i.e. $i,j\in E_k$.

 How can we define a mutual reinforcing centrality score for nodes (and layers) in $\{G_k\}$ so that a larger  centrality is assigned to nodes that form  links  in  highly  influential  layers with other central nodes?
-Here we discuss the model proposed in [@tudisco2017node] based on $\mathcal A$ and a multihomogeneous order-preserving mapping associated to it.
+Here we discuss the model proposed in [@tudisco2017node] based on $T$ and a multihomogeneous order-preserving mapping associated to it.
 Other approaches are discussed in [#Related work](#related-work).

 In this model, mutual reinforcement happens at both layer and node levels, as layers are more influential if highly central nodes are active in them.
 Thus, if $x_i$ denotes the centrality of node $i$ and $y_k$ the influence of layer $k$, we require that